 I fell in love in Bukhara.
 I wasn’t expecting to, but then love is always unexpected, isn’t it?

 In fact, I wasn’t expecting anything from Bukhara when I visited Uzbekistan in September 2015.
-I was too busy dreaming about the Savitsky Museum at Nukus, the blue domes of Samarkand, and the minarets of Khiva.
-Bukhara was part of my itinerary, but it was more like a pit stop in the 700+ km road distance between Khiva and Samarkand — a place to rest and relax before moving on to the city that had spun off my Uzbekistan trip in the first place — Samarkand.
+I was too busy dreaming about the Savitsky Museum at Nukus, the blue domes of Samarqand, and the minarets of Khiva.
+Bukhara was part of my itinerary, but it was more like a pit stop in the 700+ km road distance between Khiva and Samarkand — a place to rest and relax before moving on to the city that had inspired my Uzbekistan trip in the first place — Samarqand.
 Therefore, my online research for Bukhara only comprised a cursory reading of its history and finalising a B&B to stay.

 I arrived in Bukhara after a 7-hour drive through the gorgeous Kyzyl Kum Desert from Khiva.
 The journey wasn’t particularly tiring as for the roads were good for most of the distance, but after seven hours in the car, I just wanted to reach Bukhara.
 My first impressions of Bukhara were of a clean city with wide tree-lined avenues, multi-storied and traditional buildings existing side by side, and a very different vibe from the cities I had visited in Uzbekistan thus far.